questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Target:** The target of the tactic.
 If no conditions are specified, target can be any valid option controlled by any player.

 - **Unblockable:** The unit can't be targeted for battle by defenders.
 It can still be declared as a defender and be forced to enter battle with tactics.

+- **Unstoppable** After this unit takes damage, it gets +1 power.
+After this unit is destroyed, it returns to the field with half power under its owners control.

 - **Withering:** Any damage the unit recieves instead reduces its power by an equal amount.
 The unit is not considered to be damaged for trigger purposes.